approov/quickstart-flutter-httpclient/README.md

 ```

 This client protects channel integrity (with either pinning or managed trust roots) and may also add `Approov-Token` or substitute app secret values, depending upon your integration choices.
 You should thus use this client for all API calls you may wish to protect.

+Note that if you are using [Sentry](https://docs.sentry.io/platforms/flutter/) then you must make any call to `addSentry` after updating `onHttpClientCreate` as Sentry modifies the Dio adapter to something other than `DefaulyHttpClientAdapter`.

 ## CHECKING IT WORKS